-A mini-case study, this screen starts the lesson by setting up a challenging situation (like those many students face), providing a structure for self-reflection.
+A mini-case study, this learning mode starts the lesson by presenting a challenging situation (like those many students face).
+This provides a structure to invite self-reflection.
 Designed to develop higher order thinking skills, the sidebar questions invite reflection on the how and why behind each situation and its potential solutions.
 No right or wrong answers.

 Play the narration.
 Use the question prompts to start discussion.
 Remember to provide think time, seven to ten seconds, before taking the first response to broaden participation.
 If your group is large, consider pair-sharing to include more voices.
-This exercise is to start thinking.
+This exercise is to start thinking and brainstorm ideas.
+Invite multiple viewpoints.
 Spend 2-3 minutes.
-You might revisit this scenario at the end of the lesson as a check for understanding.
+You might revisit this scenario at the end of the lesson as a check for understanding or evolution in thinking.